 Selling my soul to the devil!

 And do you know what finally made it easier for me to respond in this way (apart from believing in myself more)?
 Not being so skint that I NEEDED the money so badly that I felt I had to take everything that came my way, regardless.
 I still need the money, but I no longer NEED it, if you know what I mean.
 I remember, during my travelling-out-for-group-booking years, sometimes having to grit my teeth so hard they almost crumbled… because I was absolutely dependent upon the payment.
-There was one evening in particular when I arrived at the said house, at the allotted time, only to find no-one home; I called the lady, who told me that she and her friends were on their way home from work and stuck in traffic.
-Fair enough – so I waited in the car for what felt like an age, and they eventually showed up.
-Great, I thought – now I can get on with things.
+There was one evening in particular when I arrived at the said house, at the allotted time, only to find no one home.
+I called the lady who told me that she and her friends were on their way home from work and stuck in traffic.
+Fair enough – so I waited in the car for what felt like an age, until they eventually showed up.
+Great, I thought, now I can get on with things.
 Not a bit of it.
-First of all they settled down to eat the Chinese take-away they’d brought home with them (stuck in traffic, eh?), and then the lady of the house gave her friends a grand tour of her newly acquired home… all whilst I sat around like a spare part.
-On top of that, they weren’t the most responsive bunch either, and the whole evening left me feeling second-rate and sick to my stomach.
+First of all, they settled down to eat the Chinese takeaway they’d brought home with them (stuck in traffic, eh?), and then the lady of the house gave her friends a grand tour of her newly acquired home… all whilst I sat around like a spare part.
+On top of that, they weren’t the most friendly, responsive bunch either and the whole evening left me feeling second-rate and sick to my stomach.
 It was because I was so in need of the money that I felt I had no choice other than to sell my soul to the devil.
 Thankfully, that sense of desperation eventually led me to start putting in some pretty serious work on my abundance mentality – and not a day too soon!

 Stay away from the monkeys!